 We found 5 neurologists who accept Blue Choice Bronze PPO 006 near Killeen, TX.

 Dr. George Creel, who practices in Temple, TX, Cedar Park, TX, and Killeen, TX, is a medical specialist in neurology (brain & spinal cord disease).
 Areas of expertise for Dr. Creel include polysomnography (PSG), electromyography (EMG), and electroencephalography (EEG).
-His average patient rating is 2.5 stars out of 5.
-Dr. Creel accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, and more.
-Dr. Creel's education and training includes medical school at the University of Texas Medical Branch School of Medicine and then he performed his residency at the University of Pittsburgh Medical Center (UPMC).
-In addition to English, he speaks Spanish.
-Dr. Creel is professionally affiliated with Scott & White Healthcare.
+His patients gave him an average rating of 2.5 out of 5 stars.
+Dr. Creel takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
+Dr. Creel's education and training includes medical school at the University of Texas Medical Branch School of Medicine and residency at the University of Pittsburgh Medical Center (UPMC).
+He is conversant in Spanish.
+He is affiliated with Scott & White Healthcare.